pierretallotte/ctf-writeups/htb-lame/README.md

 ### SSH
 The SSH server version is OpenSSH 4.7p1.
 According to a GitHub script, it seems this version is vulnerable: https://github.com/pankajjarial360/OpenSSH_4.7p1
 However, by reading the exploit, it seems to run a bruteforce using MetaSploit and a default wordlist.
 I do not see how this could exploit anything.
-I run it just to be sure but I have no hope.
+I run it just to be sure, but I have no hope.

-### distcc
+### `distcc`
-distcc seems to have a vulnerability that could be exploit using MetaSploit:
+`distcc` seems to have a vulnerability that could be exploited using MetaSploit:
 ```
 [msf](Jobs:0 Agents:0) >> search exploit distcc